Improve Your ESG

 ESG reporting requires accurate data on resource consumption, environmental impact, and operational efficiency.
 When utility bills contain errors, which is common, your ESG metrics become unreliable and undermine stakeholder confidence.

 Utility bill audits provide the accurate consumption data needed for credible ESG reporting.
-By identifying and correcting billing errors, your organization can report genuine environmental improvements rather than apparent savings caused by data inaccuracies.
+By identifying errors in your utility usage and correcting them, your business can accurately record resource consumption.

 Utility Bill Auditing: A Powerful Tool for ESG Improvement

-Utility bill auditing is an often-overlooked strategy that can strengthen your sustainability reporting.
+Utility bill auditing is an often-overlooked strategy that can strengthen your ESG reporting initiatives.
 By identifying errors in your utility usage and correcting them, your business can accurately record resource consumption and demonstrate real reductions in your environmental impact.

 1. Reduce Your Energy Footprint

 Uncovering and fixing mistakes in your utility consumption data lowers your carbon footprint.
 This directly supports your sustainability data by providing transparent, data-backed reductions in energy use.
-According to the U.S. Energy Information Administration, accurate energy consumption data is fundamental to credible environmental reporting and ESG disclosure.
+According to the U.S. Energy Information Administration, accurate energy consumption data is fundamental to credible ESG reporting and environmental disclosure.

 2. Improve Your Energy Efficiency Rating

-Law like NYC’s Benchmarking Law require accurate annual reporting of building energy and water consumption.
-UtiliSave offers precise benchmarking services for clients, ensuring your sustainability disclosures reflect true performance rather than errors or inflated numbers.
+Laws like NYC’s Benchmarking Law require accurate annual reporting of building energy and water consumption.
+UtiliSave offers precise benchmarking services for clients, ensuring your ESG reporting disclosures reflect true performance rather than errors or inflated numbers.

 3. Free Up Capital for Additional Sustainability Initiatives

-UtiliSave has recovered over $650 million in verified savings for clients through utility bill auditing.
-These savings can be reinvested into further sustainability projects, further enhancing your ESG profile and your company’s commitment to positive change.
+UtiliSave has recovered over $700 million in verified savings for clients through utility bill auditing.
+These savings can be reinvested into further sustainability projects, further enhancing your ESG reporting profile and your company’s commitment to positive change.

 How ESG Reporting and Utility Audits Work Together

 When utility bills contain errors, which is common in complex billing systems, your ESG metrics become unreliable and undermine stakeholder confidence.
-Utility bill audits provide the accurate consumption data needed for credible ESG reporting.
+Benefits of ESG reporting include improved investor relations, stronger brand reputation, and employee attraction—but only when metrics are built on accurate data.
+Utility bill audits provide the verified consumption data needed for credible ESG reporting.
 By identifying and correcting billing errors, your organization can report genuine environmental improvements rather than apparent savings caused by data inaccuracies.

 The Impact on Your ESG Score